ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

     - If the row can be expanded and is collapsed, pressing `ArrowRight` will expand the row
     - If the row can be expanded and is expanded, pressing `ArrowRight` will move focus to the first cell (this focus state is dependent on what the cell content is)
+    - If the focus is on any cell other than the last, pressing `ArrowRight` will move focus to the next cell to the right
     - If the focus is on the last cell, pressing `ArrowRight` does nothing
     - If the focus is on the first cell, pressing `ArrowLeft` will focus the row
+    - If the focus is on any cell other than the first cell, pressing `ArrowLeft` will move focus one cell to the left
     - If the row is focused and expanded, pressing `ArrowLeft` will collapse the row
     - If the row is focused and collapsed, pressingt `ArrowLeft` does nothing
     - If a focused cell has multiple interactive elements for its contents, those elements will _not_ receive focus from pressing `ArrowLeft` or `ArrowRight`, and instead focus will be shifted to the appropriate neighboring cell (or do nothing if focus is at the extends of the row).